With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Content

-The outflow of blood from the vessels, in which it does not stand out outside, but flows out into the internal cavities of the body, is called parenchymal.
-This bleeding is accompanied by a lot of blood loss and, as a rule, does not stop without emergency help.
+The flow of blood from the vessels, in which it is not released outward, but flows into the internal cavities of the body, is called parenchymal.
+Such bleeding is accompanied by large blood loss and, as a rule, does not stop without emergency help.

 Organs that are parenchymal

-In the human body, there are two groups of internal organs: parenchymal and hollow.
-The first includes those that consist of a mass of cells (parenchyma), which is covered from above with a dense connective capsule (stroma).
-This is a reliable protection of the working tissue of the organ.
+There are two groups in the human body internal organs: parenchymatous and hollow.
+The first includes those that consist of a mass of cells (parenchyma), which is covered on top with a dense connective capsule (stroma).
+This reliable protection working tissue of the organ.
 From the dense surface of the capsule, partitions (trabeculae) penetrate into the parenchyma, which divide the mass of cells into small cells and lobules.
 Parenchymal organs are:

 • liver;